clementine-player/Buildbot/docker/README.md

    `slave-fedora-22-64` directories by copying from the last distro version and editing the two distro names in the `Dockerfile`

-3. Add the images and containers to `decking.json`

-4. Add the slaves and builders to `config/master/master.cfg.py`

-5. Add passwords for the slaves to `config/passwords.py` and `config/passwords.py.example`
+3. Add the distro to `config/config.json` and run `./update_config.py`

-6. Build the images and containers and start the slaves:
+4. Build the images and containers and start the slaves:

   ```
   decking build all